Zongwei97/SCTNet/README.md

 ## Dataset

-Our HDR dataset can be downloaded from here ([Google Drive](https://drive.google.com/file/d/1sXEBh190tD8T7POwjslV4FOrjb2s94T5/view?usp=sharing))
+Our HDR dataset will be released

 To use our dataset, just set the right data path in the training file.